 Jacqueline Jaffee is an attorney who has committed herself to community and service.
 She received her undergraduate degree from Emory University and her J.D. from the University of Houston Law Center.
-Jacqueline and her husband, Ian, enjoy all the activities that come with raising their three children.
+Jacqueline and her husband, Ian, enjoy all the activities that come with raising their three children in Marin County.

 Jasmine Martinez is a Bilingual Resource Counselor at Adopt A Family of Marin.
 She provides case management, advocacy, support, and referrals to low-income families living in Marin County.
 Jasmine has years of experience serving low-income and high-risk communities, working with individuals in crisis, at-risk youth, and in community health.
 She holds Bachelor’s Degrees in Psychology and Women & Gender Studies from Dominican University of California.
 Her passion for social justice issues including women’s rights, poverty, child welfare and educational equity was sparked from a very young age.
 Born and raised in San Francisco, Jasmine is an avid Giants and Forty-Niners fan.
 In her free time, she enjoys spending time with her family and being outdoors.